 “…and now I feel so stupid--I hurt her, leaf-master.”
 Ena finished, and looked up at his old teacher, face betraying his hope that Asanterth could give him a way out of his problems.

 The slight man gazed long and hard at his student, then finally spoke, only a few short words.
-“This has been hurting you?” he asked quietly.
+“This has been hurting you?”

 Something in his voice told Ena that his leaf-master, or teacher, was not talking about the problem with Sasof.
 Instead, Ena had a distinctive feeling that the archer had found out his deepest, most secret wish: the desire to leave his city to fight in the war.